Web Scraping With jQuery: A Complete Tutorial

 Let's now create a jQuery scraper and achieve your data retrieval goals.

-You can achieve client-side scraping by calling a public API or by parsing the HTML content of a webpage.
+You can perform it by calling a public API or parsing the page's HTML content.
 Keep in mind that most websites don't offer public APIs.
-So, you generally have to download HTML documents and parse them to extract data.
+So, you'll most likely resort to the second option: downloading HTML documents and parsing them to extract data.

-First, you need to download the HTML content of your target webpage.
-Let's learn how to achieve this in jQuery.
-Specifically, let's fetch the https://google.com/
+First, you need to download your target page's HTML content.
+Let's see how to achieve this in jQuery.

 method. get()

 performs a GET HTTP request and exposes what the server returns in a callback.
-Use get()
+Here's how to use it:

 $.get("https://google.com/", function(html) {